Where do the Milford Sound cruises leave from?

 Where is the Milford Sound Underwater Observatory?

-The Milford Sound Underwater Observatory is located in Harrison Cove, 10 minutes cruise distance from the Milford wharf.
+The Underwater Observatory is located in Harrison Cove, 10 minutes cruise distance from the Milford wharf.
 It is only accessible by boat and visited in conjunction with a cruise.
-Vessels drop passengers at the Underwater Observatory and continue on to the Milford wharf.
-The following cruise departure picks up at the Underwater Observatory between 30 – 45 minutes later so it’s highly likely you’ll return to the wharf on a different Southern Discoveries vessel.
+If you upgrade your cruise to include the Underwater Observatory, your cruise vessel will drop you at the Underwater Observatory and continue on to the Milford wharf.
+The pick-up vessel arrives at the Underwater Observatory around 45 minutes later to take you back to the Milford Sound wharf.

 Do you operate on Christmas Day?